JonBYR/AdvancedProgrammingMCompAssignment/ReadMe.txt

 Please follow the instructions below for the program:

 When assigning the port on the client please type in 12345.
 This is the port on the server side.
-The following filters are allowed:
+IP address used is 127.0.0.1, the ip for local machines The following filters are allowed:
 Rotation, box blur, sharpening image, converting image to greyscale, flipping image, adjusting brightness, adjusting contrast, adjusting gamma, resizing image